GitToby/tobydevlin.com-2.0/content/blog/2021-04-29-aws-basics.md

 **RDS** is a drop in relational database service, giving you all the database tooling without dealing with the underlying infra.
 Handles provisioning, patching, backup and recovery of databases across multiple availability zones.
 RBS supports a host of database technologies such as MySQL and Postgres along with many others, including **Aurora** which is compatible in both technologies.

 **Dynamo DB** is a both a document and key-value orientated NoSQL database.
-Its fully managed so you don't need to manage the database layer either, featuring auto scaling and caching.
+Its fully managed so you don't need to manage the database layer either, featuring auto-scaling and caching.

 #### Database migration Service